-Take publishers like Disney, NBCUniversal and ViacomCBS as an example.
-Each has bolstered their connected TV capabilities, which in turn has prompted a surge in audience-first strategies among media buyers.
-It’s also a shift from linear’s content-first approach.
+Publishers such as Disney, NBCUniversal and ViacomCBS, for instance, have all bolstered their connected TV capabilities.
+That’s prompted a surge in “audience-first” strategies among media buyers.
+It’s also a shift from linear’s “content-first” approach.

 But it shouldn’t have to be one or the other, Richie Hyden, co-founder and chief operating officer at IRIS.TV, tells The Current.
-In fact, the industry would be better served if it took an audience plus content approach — a relatively new CTV strategy, according to Hyden.
+The industry, according to Hyden, would be better served if it took an audience plus content approach.

 “Advertisers are trying to understand how they can plan a $100,000 CTV campaign without knowing the type of content that’s actually addressable,” Hyden says.
 “That’s hugely problematic for planning teams.”

-The company — which counts GumGum, News Corp, CBS, Comcast, Hearst and Adobe as partners — recently threw its support behind Unified ID 2.0.
+The company counts GumGum, News Corp, CBS, Comcast, Hearst and Adobe as partners and recently threw its support behind Unified ID 2.0.
 “What we’re working on is tying together the data based on the individual with the content they’re actually consuming,” says Hyden.
-Adopting UID 2.0 is “basically about compatibility and how you get two frameworks pulled together.”
+“It’s basically compatibility of how you get two frameworks pulled together.”

 Hyden emphasized that equipping buyers with data from both areas would significantly improve media planning, brand suitability and measurement.
-“When we talk to marketers, what everyone is trying to recreate is not audience versus content, but audience plus context,” he says.
+“IRIS.TV doesn’t have people-based data, but when we talk to marketers, what everyone is trying to recreate is not audience versus content, but audience plus context,” he says.
 “Marketers want to know how they can navigate this new world with as much information as they legally can on the consumer, as well as what they’re watching on the big screen.”